davenquinn/figment-ui/README.md

 **Figment** renders static figures and graphics to PDF using Javascript and the web visualization pipeline.
-It is intended to support iterative and reproducible graphics production using cutting-edge web tooling.
+It bundles code and renders the output, supporting iterative and reproducible graphics production.
-It has been used to produce beautiful and data-dense scientific figures with [D3](https://d3js.org), without the complexity of a full web application.
+It has been used along with [D3](https://d3js.org) to make beautiful and data-dense scientific figures, harnessing cutting-edge web tooling without the complexity of a full web application.

 **Figment** seamlessly bundles Javascript, runs the code to generate a SVG or HTML document,